Sumner “so completely embodies the nostalgic ideals of small-town America” -The Seattle Times

 A Slice of Dining

-A Slice of the Great Outdoors
+A Slice of Outdoors

 Nothing goes as well with Rhubarb Pie as the fresh air of fir trees, high mountain peaks, hiking and picnics on top of the world.
 The Sumner Link Trail offers five and a half miles of flat, paved adventure for hiking or biking.
 Short connections also lead to the Interurban Trail to Seattle and the Foothills Train to Mt.
 Rainier, making Sumner a great stop for a multi-day walk or bike along the White River.
 If you prefer mountains to valleys, Sumner is less than an hour’s drive from Mt.
 Rainier National Park.
 Visit Mt.
 Rainier National Park.